Aggrathon/artistic_shuffle/README.md

 # Artistic Shuffle

 When shuffling a playlist the goal is seldom *randomness*, but rather *variety*.
-This program aims to provide an alternative shuffle where clusters with songs from the same artist are avoided (and vice versa a common artist should show up regularly throughout the playlist).
+This program aims to provide an alternative shuffle where clusters with songs from the same artist are avoided and where common artists show up regularly throughout the playlist.

 The artist names are taken from the *artist* ID3-tag.
 If the tag is missing then the artist is based on the filename (first directory not in the base path).